Latest

 Cultural / Netherlands / 1990

-In 1990 Nicholas Groves-Raines and Alan Murray were chosen alongside artist Alan Johnston to represent Scotland in an exhibition of 11 Nordic Countries in the Province of Friesland in Holland.
+In 1990, Nicholas Groves-Raines and Alan Murray, working in collaboration with artist Alan Johnston, were selected to represent Scotland in an international exhibition held in Friesland, the Netherlands.

 Landmark Stirling